Chewton Glen

-Chewton Glen is a five star hotel and spa located on the edge of the New Forest National Park on the south coast of England.
-It is a member of the Relais & Châteaux association and is part of the Iconic Luxury Hotels group, which includes Cliveden House, 11 Cadogan Gardens and The Lygon Arms.
+Chewton Glen is a five-star hotel and spa located on the edge of the New Forest National Park on the south coast of England.
+It is a member of the Relais & Châteaux association and is part of the Iconic Hotels & Resorts group, which includes Cliveden House, 11 Cadogan Gardens and The Lygon Arms.

 History

-Historic document suggest that the house was originally built in the eighteenth century, with the first recorded mention of 'Chewton Glen House' appearing in 1732.
+Historic documents suggest that the house was originally built in the eighteenth century, with the first recorded mention of 'Chewton Glen House' appearing in 1732.

-Captain Frederick Marryat stayed here for periods in the 1840s, during which time he was writing the novel The Children of the New Forest.
+Captain Frederick Marryat stayed here during the 1840s while he wrote the novel The Children of the New Forest.
 Marryat's brother, George, owned the property from 1837 until 1855.

-In 1947 the house was bought, with the nearby farm, stables and 120 hectares of land, by the Duval (or Devall) family, who restored the old buildings.
+In 1947, the Duval (or Devall) family bought the house, the nearby farm, stables, and 120 hectares of land, and restored the old buildings.
 They converted the property into a hotel in 1962.
-The hotel was sold to Martin Skan and his brother Trevor in 1966.
-At that time only two rooms had their own bathroom, but within a few years they modernised the hotel with new kitchens, a lounge, a dining room and 45 hotel rooms, each with a private bath.
+Martin Skan and his brother Trevor bought the hotel in 1966.
+At the time, only two rooms had their own bathroom, but within a few years they modernised the hotel with new kitchens, a lounge, a dining room and 45 hotel rooms, each with a private bath.
 Within ten years the hotel had an international reputation, and the Skans remained proprietors for 40 years.

-In 2006, Chewton Glen was bought by the property magnate Ian Livingstone.
-It has since become one of many hotels owned by London & Regional Properties, a property company which Livingstone founded with his brother, Richard Livingstone in 1987.
+In 2007, Chewton Glen was bought by the property magnate Ian Livingstone.
+It has since become one of many hotels owned by L+R, a property company which Livingstone founded with his brother, Richard Livingstone in 1987.

-In 2010 the hotel hosted a charity drive by Chris Evans which raised money for local and national charities, including Children in Need.
+In 2010, the hotel hosted a charity drive by Chris Evans which raised money for local and national charities, including Children in Need.

 In 2022, Strictly Come Dancing star Karen Hauer married her partner Jordan Wyn-Jones at the hotel.

 Location

-Chewton Glen Hotel is situated in New Milton in Hampshire on the south coast of England.
+Chewton Glen Hotel is in New Milton, Hampshire, on the south coast of England.
 The name "Chewton Glen" refers to a tree-lined ravine, otherwise known as Chewton Bunny, a short distance to the south of the hotel.